 Boosting Your Soil Health: Native vs. Non-Native Microbes

-Soil health is the cornerstone of productive farming and gardening.
+Soil health is the cornerstone of productive farming.
 It’s not just about the dirt – it’s about the billions of microorganisms that make your soil a living, thriving ecosystem.
-But when it comes to boosting microbial populations, should you focus on nurturing the native microbes in your soil or risk disrupting the balance with non-native additions?
+But when it comes to building stronger microbial populations, should you focus on nurturing the native microbes already adapted to your soil, or use inoculants only when a specific function is needed?
 Let’s break it down.

 Understanding soil microbes